Uthman: Life in Medina

-Caliph Abu Bakr's era (632–634)
+Role during Abu Bakr's caliphate (632–634)

 Uthman had a very close relationship with Abu Bakr, as it was due to him that Uthman had converted to Islam.
-When Abu Bakr was selected as the caliph, Uthman was the first person after Umar to offer his allegiance.
-During the Ridda wars (Wars of Apostasy), Uthman remained in Medina, acting as Abu Bakr's adviser.
-On his deathbed, Abu Bakr dictated his will to Uthman and Ibn Awf, saying that his successor was to be Umar.
+When Abu Bakr was elected as caliph, Uthman was the first person after Umar to offer his allegiance.
+During the Ridda Wars (Wars of Apostasy), Uthman remained in Medina, acting as Abu Bakr's adviser.
+On his deathbed, Abu Bakr dictated his will to Uthman and Abd al-Rahman ibn Awf, nominating Umar as his successor.

 Election of Uthman

-Umar, on his deathbed, formed a committee of six people, all from the Muhajirun (early Meccan converts), to choose the next caliph from amongst themselves.
-This committee was:
+On his deathbed, Umar formed a committee of six people, all from the Muhajirun (early Meccan converts), to choose the next caliph from amongst themselves.
+The committee was: